MND Care Centre Sheffield

 The Sheffield Institute for Translational Neuroscience (SITraN) is a world renowned research facility opposite the Hallamshire Hospital in Sheffield.
 It brings together scientists and medical specialists from around the globe who are dedicated to finding the causes and treatments for MND, as well as other neurodegenerative conditions such as Parkinson's and Alzheimer’s disease.

 The key aim of their research is to identify what leads to the degeneration of neurones at the root of MND.
 The research teams focus on experimental work in the laboratory, which could then be translated into effective therapies for patients in the clinic.
 Each December doctors and scientists from SITraN attend the International Symposium on MND organised by the MND Association.
-At our AGM the following February, we invite someone from SITraN to talk about the event.
+Our branch AGM the following February, will often have a guest speaker from SITraN to talk about the event.

 For more information on research at SITraN please visit: www.sheffield.ac.uk/sitran